Wezalab/ListFoodManagement/README.md

 #### Snack

-Snack is Open Source.
-You can find the code on the [GitHub repo](https://github.com/expo/snack).
+Expo Snack is an open-source platform for running React Native apps in the browser.
+It dynamically bundles and compiles code and runs it in the Expo Client or in a web-player.
+Code can be saved as "Snacks" and easily shared with others.
+Snacks can also be embedded to show "live" previews

 - Create an account on [snack](https://snack.expo.dev/)
-- Create a project Called ‘List management’
+- Create a project called ‘List management’
 - Import all codes from this repo `https://github.com/Wezalab/ListFoodManagement.git`

 #### Using your Computer